Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Introduction to Part II

-\textbf{Stable translation lengths.} The \emph{stable translation length} of a metric space isometry $f \from X \to X$ is a real number $\tau_f \ge 0$, an asymptotic invariant of $f$ under iteration expressed as a (well-defined) limit
+\textbf{Stable translation lengths.} The \emph{stable translation length} of an isometry $f \from X \to X$ on a metric space $X$ is an asymptotic invariant of $f$ under iteration, a real number denoted $\tau_f \ge 0$ defined by the following limit:

-In the case that $X$ is Gromov hyperbolic we have $\tau_f > 0$ if and only if $f$ acts \emph{loxodromically} on $X$, meaning that for any $x$ the orbit map $\mathbb Z \to X$ defined by $n \mapsto f^n(x)$ is a quasi-isometric embedding.
-In the non-loxodromic case there is a further classification: $f$ is elliptic if and only if orbits are bounded, hence $\tau_f=0$; and $f$ parabolic if and only if $\tau_f=0$ and orbits are unbounded.
+Fekete's Lemma on subadditive functions gives existence of this limit \cite{Fekete}, and it is well-defined independent of~$x$.
+When $X$ is Gromov hyperbolic we have $\tau_f > 0$ if and only if $f$ is \emph{loxodromic}, meaning that for any $x$ the orbit map $\mathbb Z \to X$ defined by $n \mapsto f^n(x)$ is a quasi-isometric embedding.
+Also, $f$ is \emph{elliptic} if and only if orbits are bounded, hence $\tau_f=0$.
+Finally, $f$ is \emph{parabolic} if and only if $\tau_f=0$ and orbits are unbounded.

-In the course of proving Gromov hyperbolicity of the curve complex $\C(S)$ of a finite type, oriented surface~$S$, Masur and Minsky dynamically classified mapping classes $\phi \in \MCG(S)$ by the asymptotics of their action on $\C(S)$: $\phi$ is either loxodromic or elliptic, being loxodromic if and only if it is pseudo-Anosov \cite{MasurMinsky:complex1}.
+In the course of proving Gromov hyperbolicity of the curve complex $\C(S)$ for $S$ a finite type, oriented surface, Masur and Minsky dynamically classified mapping classes $\phi \in \MCG(S)$ by the asymptotics of their actions on $\C(S)$: $\phi$ is either loxodromic or elliptic; and $\phi$ is loxodromic if and only if it is pseudo-Anosov \cite{MasurMinsky:complex1}.
 In the loxodromic case they find an upper bound, depending only on~$S$, for the ratio $\tau_\phi / \log(\lambda_\phi)$ where $\lambda_\phi > 1$ is the expansion factor of $\phi$ acting on its unstable measured foliation \cite[Section 4]{MasurMinsky:complex1}.
-Subsequently Bowditch found a positive lower bound for the case $\tau_\phi >0$, showing that $\tau_\phi$ is a rational number with positive denominator bounded above by a constant depending only on~$S$ \cite[Corollary 1.5]{Bowditch:tight}.
+Subsequently Bowditch found a positive lower bound for the case $\tau_\phi >0$, in fact he showed that $\tau_\phi$ is a rational number with a positive denominator bounded above by a constant depending only on~$S$ \cite[Corollary 1.5]{Bowditch:tight}.